About the TxIPS Program

 The TxIPS is free for Texas law enforcement officers and prosecutors.
 All travel expenses are the sole responsibility of each student.

-Each student will receive 8-hours course credit (TCOLE #53271) after the training roster has been verified and student data entry has been completed.
+Upon passing the final exam, students attending the TxIPS course will receive 8-hours TCOLE credit (TCOLE #53271) once the training roster has been verified and student data entry has been completed.
 Partial credit will not be given if a student fails to complete the training.

 If a registrant must cancel their attendance please notify the SAFVIC/TxIPS Program Staff as soon as possible at email@example.com.